Go Back

 Assembling the hand pies

-• There will be left over fruit filling, just set this aside, we will be using some of this for the frosting.
+2. There will be left over fruit filling, just set this aside, we will be using this for the frosting.

-• Once all the rectangles are fulled, place another rolled out rectangles on top of each filled rectangles.
+4. Once all the rectangles are filled, place another rolled out rectangles on top of each filled rectangles.

-• Pour a little almond milk into a shallow bowl and, with a pastry brush, brush each pasty.
+6. Pour a little plant based milk into a shallow bowl and, with a pastry brush, brush each pasty.
 This will slightly brown the tops while baking.

-• Place the pastries into the preheated oven for 25 to 30 minutes.
+7. Place the pastries into the preheated oven and bake for about 25 to 30 minutes.

-• You will notice a slight golden color to your pastries.
+8. You will notice a slight golden color to your pastries when they are done.

-• In a small mixing bowl, combine the powdered sugar, water, vanilla extract, and almond milk.
+1. In a small mixing bowl, combine the powdered sugar, water, vanilla, and the plant based milk.